 Dr. Agomoni Ganguli-Mitra is Chancellor’s Fellow in the Legal and Ethical Aspects of Biomedicine, and Co-director of the JK Mason Institute for Medicine, Life Sciences and the Law.
 She is also a member of the Wellcome Trust-funded Centre for Biomedicine, Self and Society.
 Dr. Ganguli-Mitra’s background is in bioethics, with a special interest in global bioethics, structural and gender justice.
 She has written on ethical issues related to global surrogacy, sex-selection, biomedical research in low-income countries, social value in research governance and the concepts of exploitation and vulnerability in bioethics.

 She is currently PI on a Wellcome Trust funded project entitled, Vulnerability and Justice in Global Health Emergency Regulation: Developing Future Ethical Models.

-- Norms and justice
+- Global bioethics and justice in global health

 - Bioethics and Law